-Suzanne is a Professor and Associate Dean (Research) in the Faculty of Education, QUT Australia.
+Suzanne is a Professor in the Faculty of Education, QUT Australia.
 Suzanne’s areas of expertise are in inclusive education, ethical leadership for inclusive schools, disability and teacher preparation for inclusive schools.
 She has engaged in research to inform policy and practice in Australian and international education contexts and has received over 3.5 million dollars in research funding.
 She has published over 90 journal publications, books, book chapters and research reports.
 She is currently the Program Director of Program 2: Enhancing Learning and Teaching for The Cooperative Research Centre for Living with Autism (Autism CRC).

 Her work appears in leading international journals including Autism, Clinical Child and Family Psychology Review, Developmental Medicine and Child Neurology, Journal of Autism andDevelopmental Disorders, BMC Public Health, Teachers and Teaching: Theory and Practice.